Lundalogik/move-to-go/README.md

 gem install move-to-go
 ```

-Before starting, during and after an import, please use [this checklist](Checklist.md)
+Before starting, during and after an migration, please use [this checklist](Checklist.md)

 ## Working with sources

 To help you get started a couple of different sources are included in move-to-go.
-These sources contains basic code and a folder structure for a specific import.
+These sources contains basic code and a folder structure for a specific migration.

 You can list the available sources with